devsecopsgirl/internship-appsecco/docs/deployment.md

   repository_dispatch:
     types: [trigger-deployment-workflow]
 ```
-Second, I used the client payload data from the event to checkout the same code.
+I used the client payload data from the event to checkout the same code.
 I modified the checkout step, the first step in job.
 ```
     steps: